Whip up a big pot of Madras Lentils and stock your freezer with a week’s worth of lunches!

-My favorite is the Madras Lentils, which tastes like an Indian-flavor-infused hearty vegetarian chili.
+My favorite is the Tasty Bite Madras Lentils, which tastes like an Indian-flavor-infused hearty vegetarian chili.
 Which is obviously right up my alley.

 While you really can’t beat one-step-one-minute convenience, you CAN make a huge batch for really cheap in just a few hours at home.

-Don’t be put off by the time it takes to make these lentils.
+Don’t be put off by the time it takes to make this madras lentils recipe.
 Out of the two hours total, only about 20 minutes is active time.

 There’s lots of simmering action, so feel free to go about your day while your house starts to smell completely amazing.

 I decided to use a mixture of adzuki and mung beans because they perfectly replicate the texture of this dish.
 If you have a hard time finding adzuki beans, use regular “small red beans.”
-I get mine from Bob’s Red Mill and they’re really tasty.
+The adzuki beans are really tasty, you can find them here on Amazon:

 Don’t forget to plan for time to soak the adzuki beans overnight!